-I wanted to expand on one of my recent LinkedIn posts that highlighted the misconception people in Myanmar often have about promotions.
+I wanted to expand on one of my recent LinkedIn posts that highlighted the misconception some people often have about promotions.
 You can see that post here.

 There is a common misunderstanding of many employees that once you are capable of doing your current role with minimal supervision, you deserve to be promoted.
 I see this in my organization as well as when talking to many candidates.
 When I talk to them and ask them why they want to leave, why they are not satisfied, they say I am looking for a new challenge, or there is no career progression.
 But when I dig deep into what they have done, in many cases they have only been in the role for 6 months to a year, their understanding of their role within the organization, the meaning behind their responsibilities, and how they impact the business is extremely limited.